Articles on Conditioning, Weightlifting, Powerlifting, Strongman, Diet, Nutrition, Martial Arts :: Project Swole | Hooksett, NH

 • 5-HTP for mood and appetite

-I will not use any illegal supplements or steroids.
-During the course of Project Swole I will add in and remove any of the various supplements as my body starts to adapt to exercise or when I feel that my body is ready to grow.
-Protein bars, a multi-vitamin, and 5-HTP are my daily staples even when I am not lifting.
+At times I will add and remove various supplements as my body starts to adapt to exercise or when I feel that my body is ready to grow.
+Protein shakes and a multi-vitamin are my daily staples even when I am not lifting.
 Also, I am prescribed the blood thinner Coumadin, or Warfarin, for a blood coagulation problem that I was born with.

 Let the Changes Begin